 Policy 2.2A.2.
-Exceptions to allow wetland alteration are limited to:
+Exceptions to allow wetland alteration are limited to those outlined in Policy 9.1G.2(7) and are summarized below:

-- (1) providing access for utilities, stormwater facilities, roads and bridges, removal of exotic vegetation, docks, boat entry, and elevated boardwalks - (2) lots of record as of 1982 to provide reasonable use - (3) CERP projects as outlined in Policy 9.1G.2.(7)(f). - (4) Where the applicant demonstrates that encroachment of the wetlands or wetland buffers is necessary for access, and no reasonable upland alternative exists.
+- (1) providing access for utilities, stormwater facilities, roads and bridges, removal of exotic vegetation, docks, boat entry, and elevated boardwalks. - (2) lots of record as of 1982 to provide reasonable use. - (3) CERP projects as outlined in Policy 9.1G.2.(7)(f). - (4) Where the applicant demonstrates that encroachment of the wetlands or wetland buffers is necessary for access, and no reasonable upland alternative exists.
 In such cases, an exemption will be granted only when appropriate environmental agencies or the Martin County Growth Management Department certify in writing that it is the least damaging alternative, and that the applicant has submitted a mitigation proposal that will minimize damage to the extent technically feasible.